-The 2018-2023 Inclusive Digital Transformation Strategic Plan outlines the path BCIT should take over the next five years to further Mayor Catherine E. Pugh’s vision to Move Baltimore Forward, ensure better customer service and improve those areas of technology that currently hinder city operations and city quality of life.
+The 2018-2023 Inclusive Digital Transformation Strategic Plan outlines the path BCIT should take over the next five years to move Baltimore forward, ensure better customer service and improve those areas of technology that currently hinder city operations and city quality of life.

 Click each tab below for a brief description of the major strategies outlined in the plan and the top goals for each.

 Change the IT Culture and Improve Customer Service

 Develop strategies and implement programs to create an integrated enterprise that adapts to the changing needs of its citizens and makes the city a better place to live and work.

 - One IT Enterprise – Centralize various IT operations and functions, when appropriate, to reduce cost, improve efficiency and streamline operations

 - Human Capital Investment – Improve training and increase IT staffing levels